XeroAPI/xero-ruby/README.md

 }
 xero_client.accounting_api.get_contacts(tenant_id, opts).contacts

-# for more complex where filtering that requires a null check, pass those in as a string
+# for more complex chained filtering that requires a null check pass those in as a string
 # see https://developer.xero.com/documentation/api/requests-and-responses for more
 opts = {
   where: {
     email_address: '!=null&&EmailAddress.StartsWith("chris.knight@")'